InfProbSciX/alphafold/README.md

     distograms and pLDDT scores.
 If using the pTM models then the pTM logits will also be contained in this file.

-The replicated outputs of this repository are shown below.
+The replicated outputs of this repository are shown below (to be tested).

 ```python
 from Bio.PDB import PDBParser